 - Waste that exhibits certain hazardous characteristics (also identified with an alpha-numeric code) as determined by standardized testing procedures.

 IUEHS always makes the determination as to whether or not a waste is regulated by RCRA.
-Often, this is based on information provided on the waste container.
-Safety Data Sheets (SDS) can be used to help determine whether or not expired or discarded commercial products are regulated as hazardous waste.
+Usually the determination is based on information provided on the waste container, the Chemical Waste Label, and SDS.
+Occasionally, a waste sample must be analyzed to obtain more detailed information before a determination can be made.
 Occasionally, a waste sample must be analyzed to obtain more detailed information before a determination can be made.
 Annex 1 details the RCRA regulatory requirements under which IUEHS makes hazardous waste determinations.

 For practical purposes, IU employees should manage all chemical waste as hazardous unless otherwise specified in this Guide; or IUEHS has specifically made an evaluation and determined that a waste can be managed in another way.
 It is important to note that some wastes are restricted from sewer or landfill disposal even if they are not regulated by RCRA as hazardous waste.
 Specific disposal guidance for the most common waste streams generated at IU can be found throughout this Guide.